Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

   ProfileHeader.css
 ```

-We have a dedicated `/api` folder that holds everything API-related.
-Then we have a `/components` that holds both the component itself and an associated CSS file.
+You have a dedicated `/api` folder that holds everything API-related.
+Then a `/components` that holds both the component itself and an associated CSS file.

 This is a much flatter structure that lends itself well to the type of files in your project.
 It could grow a little unwieldy if your project grows quite large or more complex.